JWCTempleton/full-stack-notes-app/README.md

 ```

 Another issue that popped up live that wasn't present in local was the token not being recognized: I was getting an error stating secretOrPrivateKey must have a value.
 This was confusing because the environment variables were set up seemingly correctly and, again, it was working in local.
-The solution after googling the Error was to wrap my .env variable in a template literal expression in this way:
-`${process.env.YourEnvSecretVariable}`
-That solved the problem, no more errors and the token was passed successfully.
+I needed to set up a secret value for Fly.io, the backend hosted on Fly didn't have access to my local .env variables and the value was being parsed as `undefined`.
+Setting the secret value solved the error.

 ## What I would like to add going forward